 Singing the blues, making and fixing things, being on a team, playing in my garden (the science project), puzzles.

 Rose grew-up in a radical housing co-op in inner-city Brisbane during the 1980’s, which shaped her belief that housing is a right not a privilege.
 She went on to complete a Bachelor of Human Geography/Education and engage in community development work in Sydney and Melbourne.
-Rose is currently teaching geography at a local secondary school, whilst completing an honours thesis on community-led housing activism in regional Australia.
+Rose recently completed a thesis on community-led housing activism in regional Australia.
 Since 2016 Rose has been a board member for the peak body for housing co-ops in NSW, Common Equity NSW.
 She has lived-in and explored a range of alternative housing models, including squatting,

 rental co-ops and intentional communities, serving as secretary for BRANCH Co-op and a member tenant of Planet X Co-op.
 She currently lives with her husband and their children on an intentional community in the bush.